Canadian-Wildlife-Federation/abfishpass/README.md

-## Configuration
+# Configuration
 All configuration is setup in the config.ini file.
 Before running any scripts you should ensure the information in this file is correct.

-All of the scripts allow for a custom configuration file to be specified by providing it as the first argument to the program.
+All of the scripts allow for a custom configuration file to be specified by providing it as the -c argument to the program.
 If not supplied the default config.ini file will be used.
 For example:

-> prompt> create_db.py custom_config.ini
+> prompt> create_db.py -c custom_config.ini

+# Processing

+Data Processing takes part in three steps: load raw data, processes each watershed, compute summary statistics.

-## 1 - Loading Data
+## 1 - Loading RAW Data

 The first step is to populate the database with the required data.
 These load scripts are specific to the data provided for Alberta.
 Different source data will require modifications to these scripts.